Direct detection of charged particles with SiPMs: Experimental setups and preliminary measurements

 \subsection{Signal selection}

 To evaluate the time resolution of the studied SiPMs, a set of cuts was applied in order to select only signal events and distinguish them from noise.

-Given the LGADs trigger condition (t$_0$) only events with a DUT signal in a window of $\pm$ 2 ns from the trigger have been selected.
-A further cut was applied on the DUT signals by removing the few events with important residuals of previous signals (Dark Count Rate, DCR, or MIP ) in a time window of 8 ns before the signal zone (-10 to -2 ns from the trigger).
-Finally, the DUT signals saturating the amplitude of the oscilloscope in the signal region were rejected.
-The latter cut applies to a few $\%$ of the events.
+First of all the DCR (Dark Count Rate) has been evaluated in the region before the trigger accepted time interval in order to determine the possible contamination of noise events in the signal region.
+Then given the LGADs trigger condition (t$_0$) only events with a DUT signal in a window of $\pm$ 2 ns from the trigger have been selected.
+A further cut was applied on the DUT signals by removing the few events with important residuals of previous signals (DCR or MIP ) in a time window of 8 ns before the signal zone (-10 to -2 ns from the trigger).

 An example of DUT signal amplitude distribution after amplification and selection is shown in Figure \ref{fig:SiPM-Signal} for the HPK3x3 sensor at an OverVoltage (OV, defined as the difference between the applied and the breakdown voltage) of 2.6V: it is possible to clearly distinguish signals due to single SPAD events (first peak of about 80 mV) and signals due to multiple cells events.